Pasteurising preserves the value of raw milk as a commodity, and make sure the milk safe to drink.

 02.34 Hot water circulation pump, used by heating & cooling — Can also be powered by Solar Energy.

-Below is a Batch Pasteuriser unit, made to serve small scale Farmers or Mini Dairies
+Below is the Batch Pasteuriser unit, made to serve small scale Farmers or Mini Dairies

 Here you can Cool the milk, Pasteurise & Store the milk.
 Make Yogurt, Cheese, Sour milk, Reconstitute milk powder, etc. etc.